 To help your car get through the winter, you should follow the tips below.
 They will help ensure that you reduce your chances of getting stuck in a snowstorm or having your vision impaired by the nasty weather.

-3) Keep Gas Tank Full
+2) Keep Gas Tank Full

-4) Wipers & Washer Fluid
+3) Inspect Wipers and Washer Fluid

 Winter storms have heavy winds and will often blow a lot of debris onto your windshield.
 Keeping your vehicle filled with washer fluid will be essential in clearing the debris.
 And, of course, ensure that your windshield wipers are strong enough for cold winters.

-Top 5 Car Maintenance Tips for Summer
+1 thought on “14 Car Maintenance Tips for Summer and Winter”